AxZolotl/Calc-fx360/README.md

 ## The Author
 ### Nazib Dimal
-He is an undergraduate Computer Science studying at Xavier University - Ateneo de Cagayan in the Philippines.
+He is an undergraduate Computer Science student studying at Xavier University - Ateneo de Cagayan in the Philippines.
 Just like other aspiring programmers, he is dedicated to pursue his ideas to contribute something beneficial in the field of technology.